The-Autists/.github/profile/README.md

 **<h2 align="center">We have a focus on automation, progress, and ease of use.
 Our Projects are all aiming to achieve these goals.
 If you are interested in all related websites check our sister organizaton [Axyl Sites](https://github.com/axyl-sites)</h2>**

-**<h3 align="center">This organization is a premium Teams organization, because of the need for features not availible in the free version, membership of this organization costs $5 or the equivilant amount of work per month, this is not personal, just know we are not made of money</h3>**
+**<h3 align="center">This organization is a github hosted enterprise, no new members outside of the max 11 members.
+We will work as well as we can with you, but we are only allowing the board of directors to be members on github</h3>**

+**<h1 align="center">Please see our [License](https://github.com/The-Autists/.github/blob/master/LICENSE.md) before using any of our code</h1>**

  **<h3 align="left">hello, we are passtionate developers, and we work on bringing that to other people, you can join our [discord](https://discord.gg/awfixer)</h3>**